Dbahugun/LC2K-2026/README.md

 1. LCD display
 2. Pipeline
 3. Cache
-4. Memory mapped I/O
+4. Memory-mapped I/O

 ## Why This Project

-This build is meant to demonstrate the full chip-design workflow end to end: RTL implementation, rigorous simulation-first verification, real hardware/vendor-primitive debugging, timing closure trade-offs, and a polished physical demo — not just a working simulation.
-The BSRAM output-register discovery in particular is a concrete example of debugging at the vendor-primitive level rather than treating the FPGA toolchain as a black box.
+This build is meant to demonstrate the full chip-design workflow end-to-end: RTL implementation, simulation verification, real hardware/vendor-primitive debugging, timing closure trade-offs, and a polished physical demo, so it is still very much in progress.
+The hardware flashing errors and BSRAM output-register discovery in particular, although very discouraging at first, taught me the importance of debugging at the vendor-primitive level rather than treating the FPGA toolchain as a black box that I can take for granted.

 ---